-While many of my clients opt for my Continued Success Program for website care and maintenance, it’s not for everyone.
+While many of my clients opt for my Website Management services for website care and maintenance, it’s not for everyone.
 If you’re considering handling the upkeep of your website yourself, that’s great— but it’s important to know what things you’ll need to be on top of to ensure the investment you made on your website continues to provide a return.

 I’ve heard far too many stories of website owners who ran into problems with their website when it wasn’t being properly maintained… Their entire investment hanging in the balance— it’s not what I want for my clients, past or present.

 I know the clients on my maintenance plan are covered, but what about the ones (like you) who are handling the website maintenance themselves?
 Hopefully, this article helps.

 In this article, we’ll be going over the things that you’ll need to do in order to manage your website successfully.

 To keep your website running smoothly, you’re going to have to perform regular maintenance on the website.
 The maintenance can be broken up into 3 categories:

 Let’s take a quick look at what’s involved in each of these categories.

 Picking a host is a vital aspect in your website’s success.
 Your host will be responsible for the reliability of your website, a good portion of your website’s performance, as well as security, backups, and support.